faubourg-numerique/i4trust-stakeholder-mvp-stack/README.md

 sudo docker compose up -d
 ```

-Wait a few minutes for the services to be fully started.
+Wait a few minutes for the services to be fully started (Keyrock must be accessible).

 Install the script